 We use the Concrete-Pictorial-Abstract (CPA) approach which is a system of learning that uses physical and visual aids to build understanding of abstract topics.
 We use this approach from reception right through to year 6.

 Concrete: New mathematical concepts are introduced through the use of concrete resources (e.g. Numicon, Diennes blocks, counters etc).that they can manipulate.

 Pictorial: Next the children use pictorial representations to solve problems - sometimes these are pictures of the concrete objects they were using, as well as other pictorial representations such as diagrams or number lines.

-Building these steps across a lesson can help children to secure their understanding of new mathematical concepts and help them make links between concepts.
+Building these steps across a lesson or unit of work can help children, from reception through to year 6, to secure their understanding of new mathematical concepts and make links between concepts.